lkesteloot/unsong/unsong.md

 “Maybe not.
 Maybe James is in on it.
 And if the Comet King is hiding, probably bad things happen to anyone who makes too much noise about trying to find him.
 Something subtle.
 Like ‘Oh, I’ve been working here so long, and I barely get a glimpse of the Captain.
 What’s [i]with[/i] that guy?’
 See what he knows.”

-“Okay but…like you said, if he doesn’t want to be found, it might not be such a good idea to find him.”
+“Okay but... like you said, if he doesn’t want to be found, it might not be such a good idea to find him.”

 “Well,” said Simeon, “yes.
 That [i]is[/i] the issue.
 Maybe I’m a little bit crazy too, in the way I mentioned to you earlier.
 I don’t have a great plan.
 This is pretty much how I ran Gogmagog—start the first step, hit the ground running, and try to figure out the second step on the way.
 But I’ve already spend a year and a half looking through all the sources I could—once I get interested in something, I stay interested—and the thought of knowing where the Comet King was and just sort of sitting on the knowledge—well, that would have driven me off the wall.
 I don’t know what Erin and the rest hope to get from meeting God.
 They already know He’s not big on answering prayers except on His own terms.
 Well, I don’t know what I expect from meeting the Comet King.
 The best I can say is I’m no stupider than they are.
 Just differently stupid.”